bjpirt/shutter-tester/README.md

 A low cost but capable three-point shutter speed tester that runs on ESP32.
 It uses the PCB design to provide the physical structure of the tester so that all you need to do is solder it together and all of the mechanical design is taken care of.
 It runs on ESP32 so is easily updated using the Arduino platform.
 The project is 100% open source (see the [license file](LICENSE.md) for details).
-The UI runs int he browser and communicates with the shutter tester via Bluetooth - you can try out the UI [here](https://bjpirt.github.io/shutter-tester/?demo=true).
+The UI runs in the browser and communicates with the shutter tester via Bluetooth - you can try out the UI [here](https://bjpirt.github.io/shutter-tester/?demo=true).

 ## Design